sevanial/Sevanial.net/README.md

     Back to top button must have the ID back-to-top.

-    Anchor links with hrefs starting with # will have smooth scrolling enabled automatically.
+    Anchor links with href starting with # will have smooth scrolling enabled automatically.

     Server info toggle button should have the class .toggle-btn and server info panel the ID server-info.